OpenTermsArchive/contrib-versions/Xfinity/Privacy Policy.md

 Easily find help and support articles.

-Learn More **Chat with Xfinity**
+Learn More **Xfinity Assistant**

-Get 24/7 assistance for any questions you have.
+Get 24/7 help with any questions you have.

-Chat Now
+Ask Xfinity